Commander-Language/Commander/documentation/spec.md

 ```

 ## String Concatenation
 Strings may be combined into new strings this way.
+You may also include another type besides a string in the binary expression and it will automatically convert them to a string, as long as one of the expressions is a string.
 ### Grammar
 ```
-<string_expr> : <string_expr> + ... + <string_expr>
+<string_expr> : <string_expr> + ... + <any_expr>
 ```
 ### Examples
 ```
-hello = "Hello " + "world!\n"
+hello = "Hello " + "world!\n" + 2024;
 ```

 ## String Interpolation
-Way to evaulate expressions and insert them, or variables into strings.
+Way to evaluate expressions and insert them, or variables into strings.
 In double quotation strings, you can interpolate the value of a variable with the variable name preceded by ```$```.
 A string preceded by a ```$``` before the quotations will allow for expressions to be interpolated within curly braces.
 Additionally, in double quotation strings, you may interpolate as well, you just need to include a ```$``` before the curly braces in the string.
 ### Grammar
 ```
 <string> : $"...{ <expr> }..."